snehamaganahalli/segmentaion_fragmentation_tcp_udp/TCP_UDP_IP_ETH_headers.md

 Protocol: UDP(17)/TCP(6)

 Total length: including IP header\
-IHL: IP header length  min:20 Max:60 B \
+IHL: IP header length  min:20 Max:60B.
+Becuase of this field you may have options, padding: both are variable \

 Support fragmentation:\
 Identification\